glentner/python-102/docs/source/tutorial/performance.rst

 Performance
 ===========

-A lot has been said about dangers of premature optimization.
+A lot has been said about the dangers of premature optimization.
 Typically it is much better to first get something correct (and tested) before scrutinizing performance unnecessarily.
 As such, we've saved the matter of "performance" for last.
 That said, in scientific/research computing, especially in HPC, it is rather common to encounter performance bottlenecks.

 We'll go through a natural progression.
 Here is a high-level summary of the topics: